Integrating literacy and math is surprisingly easy.

 Alphabet books aren’t just for the lower grades.

 Think of any math unit your class is learning about … let’s say measurement.

 As a project, have students create an alphabet book of 27 pages – cover page + one page for each letter of the alphabet.

 For each letter, they’ll write a word connected with the main theme (e.g probability) along with a detailed description or definition.

 Once all the pages are complete, bind them.
-Now students have a great reference guide to refer to as needed.
+Now the kids have a great reference guide of key vocabulary.

 Leave Space for a Math Word Wall.

 Content word walls display vocabulary from a specific unit of study and aren’t usually common, everyday terms.

 The key to any word wall is that it needs to be interactive.

 Provide ample opportunities for your elementary students to use the words authentically.